noblecloud/LevityDash/docs/plugins.md

 Provides realtime data from your weather station from either a UDP or web socket.
 Additionally, WeatherFlow provides historical data and both hourly and daily 10 forecasting.

-### Govee BLE
+### Govee BLE  <!-- {docsify-ignore} -->

 Currently only implemented for [GVH5102](https://www.amazon.com/Govee-Hygrometer-Thermometer-Temperature-Notification/dp/B087313N8F?th=1) but extending to other Govee BLE devices should be fairly simple.

-## Build Your Own
+## Build Your Own  <!-- {docsify-ignore} -->

 The plugin system was designed to be extensible, so you can build your own plugins.
-Most of the time it is as simple as extending the base plugin class type [Rest, BLE, Socket, etc.] and specifying urls, parameters and data/key maps for the automatic parser.
+Most of the time it is as simple as extending the base plugin class type [Rest, BLE, Socket, etc.] and specifying urls, parameters and data schema for the automatic parser.

-To install a plugin, place the plugin in the `~/.config/levity/plugins` directory.
+To install a plugin, place the plugin in the `plugins` directory of your config folder.

-## Plugin Data Sources
+### Plugin Data Sources  <!-- {docsify-ignore} -->

 - REST API Pull
 - Sockets (UDP, websocket, socket.io)